 The top part of the table controls the future export, while the rows below show example values after they are mapped to the template.
 This makes it easy to understand what the result will look like.

-- the column header shows the result field and the selected value used to fill it;
+- the column header shows the result field (this exact header will appear in the exported file) and the selected source used to fill the column;

-- the checkmark on the left shows that the row is included in the export;
+- the checkmark to the left of rows shows that the row is included in the export.
+Use it when a specific row should be removed from the export;

 Column Settings